 Arbitration exists to help teams and players settle on contracts.
-The two sides usually come to an agrement without having to go to arbitration, but if they can't, each side submits a figure and a panel of three arbitrators chooses one of them.
-Arbitration occurs in two different situations.
+The two sides usually come to an agreement without having to go to an arbitration hearing, but if they can't, each side submits a figure and a panel of three arbitrators chooses one of them.

-- Teams must offer contracts to players under team control by December 12th or see them become free agents.
+- Teams must offer contracts to players under team control by the non-tender deadline (typically in December) or see them become free agents.

 - Players file for arbitration in January, with figures due to be exchanged a few days later.
 Some teams, nicknamed "File and Trial" clubs, choose to automatically go to a hearing if they reach the figure exchange date without an agreement.

 - Teams and players can continue to negotiate up until the scheduled hearing.

 - Only a handful of hearings occur each year, in February.
 Each side has one hour for initial presentation, and then a half-hour for rebuttal and summation.
 At the end, the three-person arbitration panel chooses one side's salary figure.